rtCamp/Frappe-Manager/docs/commands/stop.md

 ## `fm stop`

-Stop a bench.
+Stop a bench's containers, admin tools and workers.

-Stops all containers for the given bench.
-No data is removed; containers can be started again with 'fm start'.
+Nothing is deleted; fm start brings the bench back.

 **Usage**: